revaturexyz/housing/Documentation/Services/Deprecated-Services/Complex.md

-should be deprecated because accesses the non-existing provider service in the backend
+This service is deprecated because it accesses the non-existing provider service in the backend.